CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Transport-and-J.lagda.md

     ret x y p = ?
 ```

 And one final application: disjoint unions.
-For this one, it is more
-convenient to define `encode` manually rather than via `subst`{.Agda}.
+We haven't yet got a
+candidate `≡⊎`{.Agda} for the paths to be equal to, but it's not hard
+to guess what it should be.
+After all, the two sides are supposed to
+be *disjoint*, and so there should be no paths between an `inl`{.Agda}
+and and `inr`{.Agda}.

-mvrnote: Adding universe levels means lifting `∅` unfortunately
+mvrnote: Adding universe levels means lifting `∅` unfortunately. should we just do it?

 ```
 _≡⊎_ : {A B : Type} (x y : A ⊎ B) → Type